Last Tango Rose

 Lovely ruffled blooms adorn this tough hardy disease resistant plant, along with beautiful full foliage; double blooms are pink with white streaking; a wonderful variety for cut flowers

 Last Tango Rose features showy lightly-scented cherry red flowers with white streaks at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
 The fruits are showy red hips displayed in late fall.

 Last Tango Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.